 Gross non-life insurance premiums grew by 6.4% in 2017 as a result of the growth in gross non-life premiums of all insurance companies in the Group.
 In Slovenia they rose by 5.7%, mainly due to higher premium volumes in the motor, assistance and property business.
-Motor premium growth achieved with private individuals was driven both by a higher num-
+Motor premium growth achieved with private individuals was driven both by a higher number of policies written and the growth in average premiums, as well as by a larger number of policies sold with broader coverages.
+Motor premium growth in the business sector, on the other hand, was the result of higher premiums for certain policyholders and higher volumes in business with leasing providers.
+Growth in property insurance was the result of the acquisition of certain new policyholders and higher premiums for existing policyholders on account of a larger number of insured items.

 Gross non-life premiums written outside Slovenia increased by 9.9% in all non-Slovenian non-life insurance companies, with the Croatian branch of Zavarovalnica Sava recording the highest growth.
 This branch exceeded gross premiums from 2016 in most classes of business, which was due to good positioning in Internet sales and resulting increased visibility, improved premium collection, increased efficiency of own sales network and growth in external sales channels.
 The highest increase was recorded in motor liability insurance.
 The branch saw total non-life premium growth of 20.8%, whereas the Croatian non-life insurance market grew by 6.0%.
 In terms of gross non-life premium growth, the Croatian non-life insurer is followed by the Kosovan and Serbian non-life insurers.
-The Kosovan non-life insurer achieved the highest absolute growth in gross premiums in health insurance owing to increased sales activity, and in assistance business due to price increases and the launch of a new product.
-The

-Serbian non-life insurer achieved the highest absolute premium growth in motor liability insurance and medical assistance abroad owing to intensified sales of these products, a loyal and stable sales network and increased demand among policyholders.
+The Kosovan nonlife insurer achieved the highest absolute growth in gross premiums in health insurance owing to increased sales activity, and in assistance business due to price increases and the launch of a new product.
+The Serbian non-life insurer achieved the highest absolute premium growth in motor liability insurance and medical assistance abroad owing to intensified sales of these products, a loyal and stable sales network and increased demand among policyholders.
 The Montenegrin non-life insurer achieved the highest premium growth in other damage to property business through a major new client.
 Premiums at the Macedonian insurer increased through the acquisition of large new clients in motor vehicle liability insurance, higher production in individual and commercial motor casco business, and the acquisition of major new clients in accident insurance business with natural persons.